Elettrotecnica/aframe-rapier-physics/docs/README.md

 ### `rapier-body`

-An `rapier-body` component may be added to any entity in a scene.
-While having only an `rapier-body` will technically give you a valid physics body in the scene, only after adding an `rapier-shape` will your entity begin to collide with other objects.
+A `rapier-body` component may be added to any entity in a scene.
+While having only a `rapier-body` will technically give you a valid physics body in the scene, only after adding a `rapier-shape` will your entity begin to collide with other objects.

 | Property   | Default   | Description                                                  |